Geographical distribution of German speakers: Namibia

-Namibia was a a colony of the German Empire from 1884 to 1915.
+Namibia was a colony of the German Empire from 1884 to 1915.
 Mostly originating from Germans who settled there during this time, 25,000 to 30,000 people still speak German as a native tongue today.
 German, along with English and Afrikaans used to be a co-official language of Namibia from 1984 until its independence from South Africa in 1990.
 At this point, the Namibian government perceived Afrikaans and German as symbols for Apartheid and colonialism, and decided for English to be the sole official language, claiming that it was a "neutral" language as virtually no English native speakers existed in Namibia at that time.
 German, Afrikaans and several indigenous languages became "national languages" by law, identifying them as cultural heritages of the nation and ensuring the state to acknowledge and support their presence in the country.
 Today, German is used in myriad spheres, especially business and tourism, as well as churches (most notably the German-speaking Evangelical Lutheran Church in Namibia (GELK)), schools (e.g., the Deutsche Höhere Privatschule Windhoek), literature (German-Namibian authors include Giselher W. Hoffmann), radio (the Namibian Broadcasting Corporation produces radio programs in German), and music (e.g., artist EES).
 The Allgemeine Zeitung is also one of the three biggest newspapers in Namibia and the only German-language daily in Africa.

 South Africa

 Mostly originating from different waves of immigration during the 19th and 20th centuries, an estimated 12,000 people speak German or a German variety as a first language in South Africa.
 Germans settled quite extensively in South Africa, with many Calvinists immigrating from Northern Europe.
-Later on, more Germans settled in the KwaZulu-Natal and elsewhere.
+Later on, more Germans settled in the KwaZulu-Natal region and elsewhere.
 Here, one of the largest communities are the speakers of "Nataler Deutsch", a variety of Low German, who are concentrated in and around Wartburg and to a lesser extent around Winterton.
 German is slowly disappearing elsewhere, but a number of communities still have a large number of speakers and some even have German language schools, such as the Hermannsburg German School.
 Furthermore, German was often a language taught as a foreign language in White South African schools during the Apartheid years (1948–1994).
 Today, the South African constitution identifies German as a "commonly used" language and the Pan South African Language Board is obligated to promote and ensure respect for it.